Java-Workshops/JFrog-FreeTier-JVM/README.md

 You can use the bundled maven version.
 The archive is inside the folder **_data/maven** and contains the maven version 3.6.3 as tar.gz file.

 ## Timetable and Agenda
 The tutorial is planned to be done in approx 2h in total.

 The BirdEyeView:
 * Intro into the JFrog Platform
-* A demo how to use a generic repo
+* Demo - HowTo create a generic repository
-* Docker and the first steps
 * Maven and the HelloWorld
 * Vulnerabilities and how to visualize them

+(optional) * A demo how to use a generic repo (optional) * Docker and the first steps
-* Pipelines Intro
+(optional) * Pipelines Intro
-* Bonus work - choose an OpenSource Project and bring it into a fresh new FreeTier
+(optional) * Bonus work - choose an OpenSource Project and bring it into a fresh new FreeTier

-10 min: Intro check out the git repository and get the Overview about the JFrog Platform in general 10 min: Short Navigation inside the JFrog Platform as an admin 10 min: Generic Repos and what you could do with it
-10 min:
-10 min:
-10 min:
-10 min:
-10 min:
-10 min:
-10 min:
-10 min:
-10 min:

-## DevOps versus DevSecOps and the cloud native world
+## DevOps versus DevSecOps

-<iframe src="https://onedrive.live.com/embed?cid=3143CA933736447E&amp;resid=3143CA933736447E%21142717&amp;authkey=AHvXfVAu1hSNJX8&amp;em=2&amp;wdAr=1.7777777777777777" width="610px" height="367px" frameborder="0">Dies ist ein eingebettetes <a target="_blank" href="https://office.com">Microsoft Office</a>-Dokument, unterstützt von <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>
+What is the difference, why we are doing it.
+BirdEye View

 ## The tutorial itself